sitewhere/sitewhere-k8s-model/README.md

 Creates a tenant associated with a `SiteWhereInstance`.
 Each tenant has tenant engines which run within a `SiteWhereMicroservice`.

+### `SiteWhereTenantEngine`
+Specifies the configuration and other details for a single tenant engine (microservice + tenant combination).
+When a new tenant is initially added, the tenant engine configuration is copied based on the `TenantEngineConfigurationTemplate` associated with the tenant.

+### `TenantConfigurationTemplate`
+Gathers a list of `TenantEngineConfigurationTemplate` that will be used for a given tenant configuration.

 ### `TenantEngineConfigurationTemplate`
 Specifies a tenant-level configuration options which are used to set the initial configuration for the tenant engines running within the microservices.

-### `TenantEngineConfiguration`
-Specifies the configuration for a single tenant engine (microservice + tenant combination).
-When a new tenant is initially added, the tenant engine configuration is copied from the `TenantEngineConfigurationTemplate` associated with the tenant.

 ### `TenantEngineDatasetTemplate`
 Specifies a set of scripts which are used to populate initial data an individual